![]() |

 Sunday Nov 28th – In depth Push Hands Training

-This session was focused on push hands training.
-We took turns practicing push hands with different partners while Master Chen provided hands on experimentation, insightful suggestions and critical comments.
-Amongst some of the general concepts applicable for all push hand practitioners:
+This session focused on push hands training, a key component of the Practical Method system.
+We took turns practicing with different partners while Master Chen provided hands-on demonstrations, insightful guidance, and constructive feedback.

 This represents a short summary of three days of intensive training.
 I would also like to take the opportunity to personally thank the organizers: Rachelle Bergeron and Dr Daniel Mroz